 About Rebecca Rule

-A recent recipient of an Honorary Doctor of Humane Letters from New England College, Becky has been collecting and telling stories of New Hampshire and New England for more than fifteen years.
+A recipient of an Honorary Doctor of Humane Letters from New England College, Becky has been collecting and telling stories of New Hampshire and New England for more than twenty-five years.

 Headin’ for the Rhubarb!
 A New Hampshire Dictionary (well, kinda) will set you straight on the correct meaning of New Hampshire’s native expressions and how to pronounce them.
 Yup, you’ll be talking N’ampshah fore you know it.

 Live Free and Eat Pie: A Storyteller’s Guide to New Hampshire gives you an inside look at the Granite State as only a native sees it!